ArcticMC/Scenarios/descriptions.md

 ### Terraria (H, not comb.)
 > The world is a long line along the Z axis that is 100 blocks wide, simulating a 2D world like Terraria.

+### Terraria X (H, not comb.)
+> The world is two long lines along the X and Z axis that is 100 blocks wide.

 ### THS3 Terrain (H, not comb.)
 > The terrain is a mix of Flat World, Amplified, and Normal terrain.
 Dungeon rates are increased and fit every mob type.